anas1412/essential-dev-scripts/Readme.md

-# Essential Dev Scripts Setup Guide 🖥️🔥
+# Essential Tsundere Dev Scripts Setup Guide 🖥️🔥

 _A guide to installing productivity scripts for Next.js + Supabase on Windows._